lahb2434/banking_pow_pow/README.md

 # Used as the base secret for all MessageVerifiers in Rails, including the one protecting cookies.
 secret_key_base: ...
 ```

+Under Settings and Basic you will find App ID and App Secret listed at the top insert as shown in the example.

 Save and exit editor.

 ### Server